Hedz

-Hedz was a children's satirical show produced by BBC Scotland for CBBC which parodied various celebrities and politicians as large cardboard cut-outs over people's faces (sometimes with clothing that resembles the celebrity).
+Hedz is a children's satirical show produced by BBC Scotland for CBBC which parodies various celebrities and politicians as large cardboard cut-outs over people's faces (sometimes with clothing that resembles the celebrity).
 Voices were provided by Tim Dann, Rupert Degas, Peter Dickson, Adam Longworth, and Kate O'Sullivan.
+It is filmed on the same set of BBC Scotland soap opera River City.

 The first series aired during the second series of the children's Saturday morning show TMi on BBC Two in 2007.
 A second series was produced in 2010 and was aired as part of Sam & Mark's TMi Friday on the CBBC Channel.

 Recurring gags

 In Hedz, there are half-minute to a minute short gags, which are similar in one way or another for each character(s).